Director, Producer, Writer

 Marc first began performing in grade school, and in high school began writing and directing many school projects.
 He continued acting, singing and directing in Pace University, NYC, where the department head took Marc on as a protégé.
 Marc was titled the ‘Most likely to succeed’ by the college theatre club.

 After service in naval intelligence, Marc continued his studies at Pace, and at NY’s American Academy of Dramatic Arts and H. B. Studios.
-Fred Kelly, director, choreographer, and brother of Gene Kelly, became Marc’s friend and muse, mentoring him in the early stages of his career.
-Fred, a well known director of early television, brought Marc into The Lambs, America’s first professional theatrical club, more than 30 years ago.
-Marc began acting, singing, writing, directing and managing productions for The Lambs; Marc directed the new play, The Gershwin Factor, which sold-out; directed and acted in The President’s Mother, and he now serves as The Lambs’ 35th Shepherd (President).
+Fred Kelly, director, choreographer, and brother of Gene Kelly, became Marc’s friend and muse, mentoring him in the initial stages of his career.
+Fred, a well-known director of early television, brought Marc into The Lambs, America’s first professional theatrical club, more than 30 years ago.
+Marc began acting, singing, writing, directing, and managing productions for The Lambs; Marc directed the new play, The Gershwin Factor, which sold-out; directed and acted in The President’s Mother, and he now serves as The Lambs’ 35th Shepherd (President).
 Marc is a multi-term member of the NY Board of SAG-AFTRA.
 In the summer of 2006 Marc directed two episodes of the California-based cable talk show, Talking Over Coffee, and directed Bookstore – a reading of a new musical for Manhattan’s prestigious York Theater.
 Marc recently served on the Council of the Episcopal Actors Guild, a charity for actors.

 Professionally, some films Marc has appeared in include Mortal Thoughts, Big, The Believer and Bullets Over Broadway.
 He is known as the stand-in and photo-double to the stars; while on the set of Mickey Blue Eyes Hugh Grant nicknamed him the ‘Lon Chaney of stand-ins’ for his ability to physically imitate numerous actors.
 He has worked with actors including Dustin Hoffman, Matthew Broderick, Michael J. Fox, Sean Penn, Sean Connery…with directors Sidney Lumet, Andrew Bergman, Woody Allen and Henry Beam…and with cinematographers Carlo DiPalma, Don Thorin, Bill Fraker, Laslo Kovacs and Zhao Fei; each offered filmmaking insights only found by working on a real film set.